adr1ana/P3-fend-memory-game/README.md

 ## About project
 The 3rd Google-Udacity project called Memory Game Project is all about demonstrating my mastery of HTML, CSS, JavaScript, using
 DOM selectors and Event Listeners.
+It's a complete browser-based card matching game.
-<br>It's a complete browser-based card matching game.
+<br> *Design inspired by upcoming vacation time and travelling :) Hope you will enjoy !*

 ## How to play?
 The game board consists of sixteen "cards" arranged in a grid.
 The deck is made up of eight different pairs of cards,